i2metaverse/i2m/docs/index.md

 * **Participating in events:** Attend workshops, technical sessions, and conferences to stay updated on the latest trends and advancements.
 * **Collaborating on projects:** Engage in collaborative projects that explore the application of AI in immersive environments.

-Membership will be managed through the ACM's official membership platform, and members will be required to adhere to the ACM's Code of Ethics and Professional Conduct.
+Membership will be managed through the ACM's official membership platform, and members will be required to adhere to the [ACM's Code of Ethics and Professional Conduct](https://www.acm.org/code-of-ethics).
-[insert link here]

 Unofficially, we will also maintain a Discord server for community members to engage in discussions, share resources, and collaborate on projects.